geoffreylitt/homepage/source/articles/2023-07-25-building-personal-tools-on-the-fly-with-llms.html.md

 ## From chatbot to GUI

+What general lessons can we take away from my experience here?
+I think it gestures at two big ideas.

-One idea this experience points to is that **chatbots are not always the best interface for a task**, even one like translation that involves lots of natural language and text.
+The first one is that **chatbots are not always the best interface for a task**, even one like translation that involves lots of natural language and text.
 Amelia Wattenberger wrote a [great piece](https://wattenberger.com/thoughts/boo-chatbots) explaining some of the reasons.
 It's worth reading the whole thing, but here's a key excerpt about the value of affordances:

 >  Good tools make it clear how they should be used.
 And more importantly, how they should not be used.
 If we think about a good pair of gloves, it's immediately obvious how we should use them.
 They're hand-shaped!
 We put them on our hands.
 And the specific material tells us more: metal mesh gloves are for preventing physical harm, rubber gloves are for preventing chemical harm, and leather gloves are for looking cool on a motorcycle.